DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration-revisited/index.md

 {{< image src="ui-in-front-doesnt-work.jpg" >}}

-But again, you are a smart programer and you are resourceful.
-You understand that SwiftUI views are wrapped into something called a UIHostingView, and that this view isn't transparent.
+But again, you are a smart programmer and you are resourceful.
+SwiftUI views are wrapped into a `UIHostingController`, and that the associated view isn't transparent.

 You have the **perfect** idea, why not go for another beautiful hack:

 ```swift
 struct ContentView: View {